syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ## Change the appointment time format

-You can customize the appointment time format of scheduler by using the `AppointmentTimeFormat` property of [AgendaView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAgendaView.html).
+You can customize the appointment time format of the scheduler by using the `AppointmentTimeFormat` property of [AgendaView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAgendaView.html).

 {% tabs %}
 {% highlight XAML hl_lines="5" %}